differential-network-analysis/dnaici/dnaici/README.md

 Output data including heatmap of interactions, are stored in `'/out_data_folder/hic_data/hic_interaction_bed'`.

-## STEP 1.2 Preprocess multi-omics data: Preprocess multi-omics data
+## STEP 1.2 Preprocess multi-omics data

-.
-Genomic feature matrices were constructed by mapping multi-omics datasets to adjacency matrices obtained from Hi-C data.
+For other omics data, genomic feature matrices were constructed by mapping multi-omics datasets to adjacency matrices obtained from Hi-C data.
 Input data are deposited in `'/in_data_folder/multi_omics'`.

 ```python
 dna.preprocess_omics_map2hic(multi_omics)